 Sending real-time voice and video over Internet Protocol (VoIP and Video over IP) has advanced from simply being being a savvy means to cut phone bills to being a required technology for collaboration and worker productivity.
 Unified IP communications, once restricted to integrating Internet-based voice calls and faxing on the same platform in order to replace expensive PBX equipment, now encompasses voice and video, mobile communications, instant messaging, real-time presence, services, and more all within a centralized ecosystem that is manageable, scalable, protected, fault-tolerant, economical, and user friendly.

-Cisco is the leader in supplying the hardware and software infrastructure for supporting the current paradigm of unified communications (UC).
-Cisco's UC product line adds to the productivity of information systems by cutting operating costs; combining multiple collaboration features with familiar software applications to improve worker output; facilitating collaboration among workers, associates, and suppliers to save effort and improve business results; and simplifying the support of your communications environment.
+Cisco is the market leader in supplying solutions for supporting the new paradigm of unified communications (UC).
+Cisco's unified communications architecture enhances the productivity of IT networks by slashing operating expenses; combining multiple collaboration functions with familiar software applications to improve worker output; supporting teamwork among workers, partners, and vendors to save time and enhance business outcomes; and streamlining the administration of your communications infrastructure.

-Cisco's Unified Communications solutions cover several main product areas:,
+Cisco's UC solutions cover these important product areas:,

 - Call Control Platforms for managing rich media calls and sessions